 - Whether the results of the blood or breath test were properly collected

-- Whether the officer or a witness actually observed you in control of the vehicle
+- Whether the officer or a witness observed you in control of the vehicle

-- Whether the officer properly completed the DS-367 form properly
+- Whether the officer correctly completed the DS-367 form properly

-The DMV will set aside your license suspension, similar to an acquittal in criminal court, if you prevail in your APS hearing.
+If you prevail in your APS hearing, the DMV will set aside your license suspension, like an acquittal in criminal court.

 What Your Laguna Beach DUI Lawyer Can Do After Your Arrest

-With an expert legal professional by your side, you’ll have someone to strategize pre-trial with plea bargain negotiations and your trial to win in court.
-An attorney will look for things like:
+With an experienced legal professional, you will have someone to strategize before your trial with plea bargain negotiations and your trial to win in court.
+A DUI attorney will look for things like:

 - Gaps and vague points in the prosecution’s evidence